An internship allows you to apply the ideas and theories you learn in classes to practice in the field.

 You can also test whether a particular career area is right for you and work with professionals engaged in their careers.
 You return to campus with a better understanding of how your major and other courses relate to your future, whether you are headed to graduate or professional school or embarking on a career.

-- Talk to your faculty advisor and professors in your major or areas of interest, the Assistant Dean for Academic Initiatives and Career Development Office staff about your goals for an internship.
+- Talk to your faculty advisor and professors in your major or areas of interest, the Assistant Dean for Curricular Enrichment, and/or Career Development Office staff about your goals for an internship.

 - Create or update your resume at the Center for Career Development

 - Choose your best semester for an internship; make sure it does not conflict with required courses, Senior Seminar, or Senior Capstone Experience